Preconditioned pseudo-time continuation for parameterized inverse problems: Preliminaries

 To minimize $J(\m,\ta_{k+1})$ with Newton's method using an initial iterate $\m_k$, the iteration takes the form

-Hence, we may view the predictor step as a type of Newton step that is informed by the $\ta$ variability.
+Hence, the predictor step may be viewed as a type of Newton step that is informed by the $\ta$ variability.

 There is a lot to say about the procedure outlined in~\eqref{equ:predictor_corrector}.
 In the first place, one may consider higher-order time-stepping methods for the predictor.
-In Section~\ref{sec:predictor_step}, we present and discuss the advantages of a second order accurate method in the predictor step.
+In Section~\ref{sec:predictor_step}, we present and discuss the advantages of a second-order accurate method in the predictor step.
 Another important consideration is the cost of the Hessian solves in the predictor and corrector steps.
 In the case of optimization problems arising from discretized inverse problems constrained by PDEs, these Hessian solves are expensive and are tackled using Krylov iterative methods.
 Specifically, we rely on the Conjugate Gradient (CG) method.
-The cost of CG solves for these Hessian systems are dominated by expensive matrix-vector products with the Hessian---each Hessian vector product requires two PDE solves.
+The cost of CG solves for these Hessian systems is dominated by expensive matrix-vector products with the Hessian---each Hessian-vector product requires two PDE solves.
 In this context, preconditioning is an essential tool to reduce the number of CG iterations.
 We outline our proposed preconditioners in Section~\ref{sec:preconditioners}.
-Our approach leverages properties of the pseudo-time continuation and predictor corrector algorithms to evolve the preconditioner with time.
+Our approach leverages properties of the pseudo-time continuation and predictor-corrector algorithms to evolve the preconditioner with time.